MatNsl/Sim_article2024/README.md

 "Data" contains the database already described by Chauvet et alii (2023).
 "Plots" contains pdf files used for illustration.
 "Useful_functions" contains functions needed to compute local variables based on the weight share method.
-"Firs_steps" contains the very first files created to comprehend the subject.
+"First_steps" contains the very first files created to comprehend the subject.
 "Draft" contains old files with diverse pieces of code.
 "Last_tables" contains the ultimate files that produced results.

-The bibliography "Biblio.md" is incomplete.
+Note that the bibliography "Biblio.md" is incomplete.